DasithEdirisinghe/weaviate_doc/README.md

 ### Use cases of weaviate

-- Currently weaviate support below use cases
+- Weaviate is an industry-agnostic solution.
+So weaviate can be applied to all industries based on their use cases.
+Below you can see some of those use cases.

 ![usecase](https://github.com/DasithEdirisinghe/weaviate_doc/blob/main/img/weaviate-usecase.png)